DynamicalSystemsGroup/bdp-lib/Research Notes/WIP AI for BDP.md

 1. Scaffold an architecture
 2. Discuss whether the ouput should be a single best option or multiple options in relation to the idea of the AI as a recommender system
 3. Come up with prompts to test
+4. Consider the benefits of further conducting research/literature review